-Coronavirus – Uganda: Update on the Covid-19 Outbreak in Uganda
+Coronavirus – Uganda: Update on The Covid-19 Outbreak in Uganda

-Today, total of 398 samples have tested NEGATIVE for COVID-19 at the Uganda Virus Research Institute (UVRI).
-To date, a cumulative of 2,629 samples have been tested for COVID-19.
-The total number of COVID-19 confirmed cases in the country still stands at 48.
-A total of 980 are under follow up in institutional quarantine.
-A […]
+The Ministry of Health confirms one (1) case of COVID-19 in Uganda out of the total of 214 samples tested at the Uganda Virus Research Institute (UVRI).
+So far, a cumulative of 3,524 samples have been tested for COVID-19.
+The total number of COVID-19 confirmed cases in Uganda now stands at 53.
+The confirmed case […]

-Today, total of 398 samples have tested NEGATIVE for COVID-19 at the Uganda Virus Research Institute (UVRI).
-To date, a cumulative of 2,629 samples have been teste...
+The Ministry of Health confirms one (1) case of COVID-19 in Uganda out of the total of 214 samples tested at the Uganda Virus Research Institute (UVRI).
+So far, a cumulative ...

-Today, total of 398 samples have tested NEGATIVE for COVID-19 at the Uganda Virus Research Institute (UVRI).
-To date, a cumulative of 2,629 samples have been teste...
+The Ministry of Health confirms one (1) case of COVID-19 in Uganda out of the total of 214 samples tested at the Uganda Virus Research Institute (UVRI).
+So far, a cumulative ...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...